Let's look at the key reasons that are pushing Philip Morris International Inc. (PM) to new highs

 Philip Morris International Inc. (NYSE: PM) Trading Performance Indicators

-Here are Philip Morris International Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.83.
-Likewise, its price to free cash flow for the trailing twelve months is 36.31.
+Take a look at Philip Morris International Inc.’s (PM) current performance indicators.
+Last quarter, stock had a quick ratio of 0.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.93.
+Likewise, its price to free cash flow for the trailing twelve months is 37.07.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 5.78, a number that is poised to hit 1.25 in the next quarter and is forecasted to reach 6.05 in one year’s time.